Wrongful Death Your Experienced, Understanding And Responsive New Mexico Legal Advocates

 2. Breach of Duty: The plaintiff must demonstrate that the defendant breached the duty of care.
 This means that the defendant's actions or omissions fell below the standard of care expected in the given situation.

-3. Causation: There must be a direct link between the defendant's breach of duty and the death of the individual.
+3. Causation: There must be a direct link between the defendant's breach of duty and the individual's death.
 The plaintiff needs to show that the defendant's negligent actions were a substantial factor in causing the death.

 4. Damages: The plaintiff must prove that there are quantifiable damages resulting from the death.
 These damages may include medical expenses, funeral costs, loss of income, and the emotional suffering of the surviving family members.